-- 1. Refrigerated medicines (including insulin) to be kept in the locked medicine fridge in the staff room (key in the key safe) - 2.
-Unrefrigerated medicines and needles/sharps to be kept in the locked medicine cupboard in the staff room. (key in the key safe) - 3.
-Used Sharps to be kept in the sharps box which is kept in the staff room or the sharps box which is used for school trips in the school trip first aid box and then disposed of when required via our local medical centre in Culcheth. - 4.
-KS2 childen will have their inhalers on them at all times (either on the desk in front of them or in their pockets at playtime. (name will be on them).
-This will encourage responsibility to manage their own condition. - 5.
-KS1 children will have their inhalers stored in the medical box which the teacher has. - Written records will be kept of all medicines administered to children.
-This will be done either on Appendix B or C (As above).
-These forms will be housed in the class pupil awareness and medical file. - While we have the medicine, which is stored either in the lockable fridge or lockable cabinet in the staff room.
-The form will be in the classroom housed with the classroom medicine box. - Once we have returned the medicine to the parent/carer and we are no longer administering this medicine the form is to be archived in date order. - Governing bodies should ensure that written records are kept of all medicines administered to children.
-Records offer protection to staff and children provide evidence that agreed procedures have been followed.
-Parents should be informed if their child has been unwell at school. - Children that have Insulin administered for "Carb Counting" should have an individual record kept with their "Daily Insulin Dose Diary" which is their personal diary.
-Staff must annotate and initial the diary whenever a dose has been administered.
+- 1. Refrigerated medicines (including insulin) to be kept in the locked medicine fridge in the staff room (key is stored on hook and MUST BE OUT OF SIGHT) - 2.
+Medicine fridge to have temperature gauge in there and this needs recording on a weekly basis or when medicine is being stored. - 3.
+Unrefrigerated medicines and needles/sharps to be kept in the locked medicine cupboard in the staff room. (key is stored on hook and MUST BE OUT OF SIGHT) - 4.
+Used Sharps to be kept in the sharps box which is kept in the staff room or the sharps box which is used for school trips in the school trip first aid box and then disposed of when required via our local medical centre in Culcheth. - 5.
+KS2 children will have their inhalers on them at all times (either on the desk in front of them or in their pockets at playtime.
+(Name will be on them).
+This will encourage responsibility to manage their own condition. - 6.
+KS1 children will have their inhalers stored in the medical box which the teacher has. - 7.
+If children are attending our BC/ASC this information should be passed to ASC staff from the class teacher/TA. - 8.
+If a child uses an inhaler this must be taken to ASC with the child. - 9.
+Oral or "internal" medicines are to be stored separately from external only medicines